Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Interior composition and simulated spectra

-A WMF of zero is also compatible with the density of TRAPPIST-1 c.
-Consequently, we can conclude that TRAPPIST-1 c could have a H$_{2}$O atmosphere of up to $\simeq$ 25 bar of surface pressure, or no atmosphere at all.
-The analyses performed with the k-correlated atmospheric model and the k-uncorrelated approximation agree that a H$_{2}$O atmosphere in TRAPPIST-1 c would have a surface temperature between 1000 and 1500 K, and an atmospheric thickness of 150 to 250 km.
-The retrieved Bond albedos differ by 0.05 due to the use of different atmospheric opacity data.
+We can conclude that TRAPPIST-1 c could have an H$_{2}$O atmosphere of up to $\simeq$ 80 bar of surface pressure, an atmosphere with a less volatile species (CO$_{2}$, O$_{2}$), or no atmosphere at all.
+The analyses performed with the k-correlated atmospheric model indicate that an H$_{2}$O atmosphere in TRAPPIST-1 c would have a surface temperature between 1000 and 2000 K and an atmospheric thickness of 150 to 250 km.
+The posterior distributions of the surface temperature and atmospheric thickness show a bimodal shape in Fig. \ref{fig:atm_trapp1c} due to the inclusion of the stellar Fe/Si constraint in our retrieval.
+The peak at low values of $z_{atm}$ corresponds to low CMFs ($\simeq 0.20$), while the second peak corresponds to CMF ($\simeq 0.40$).
+If we only use the mass and radius as observable constraints in our retrieval, the first peak dissapears and the PDF becomes Gaussian.

-For a CO$_{2}$-dominated atmosphere, we retrieve a similar CMF to the water case, although the volatile mass fraction increases by one order of magnitude, VMF = (2.49$\pm$2.07)$\times \ 10^{-5}$.
+For a CO$_{2}$-dominated atmosphere, we retrieved a CMF similar to the water case.
+For the volatile mass fraction, the PDF of the surface pressure is approximately uniform (see Fig. \ref{fig:atm_trapp1c}, right panel).
 The molecular weight of CO$_{2}$ is higher than that of water vapour, producing a more compressed atmosphere for a similar surface pressure and temperature.
-In addition, the radiative properties (i.e opacity) of CO$_{2}$ yields a lower surface temperature for the same irradiation conditions in comparison to a water-dominated envelope, which contributes to a lower atmospheric thickness.
-As a consequence, the models with a CO$_{2}$ envelope can accommodate a more massive atmosphere for TRAPPIST-1 c than the water models, retrieving a surface pressure of $P_{surf}$ = 35$\pm$29 bar.
-The surface temperature and atmospheric thickness are $T_{surf}$ = 807$\pm$102 K, and $z_{atm}$ = 63$\pm$12 km, respectively.
+In addition, the radiative properties (i.e. opacity) of CO$_{2}$ yields a lower surface temperature for the same irradiation conditions in comparison to a water-dominated envelope, which contributes to a lower atmospheric thickness.
+As a consequence, the models with a CO$_{2}$ envelope can accommodate a more massive atmosphere for TRAPPIST-1 c than the water models, making it not possible to constrain the surface pressure of a CO$_{2}$-dominated atmosphere from mass and radius (and stellar Fe/Si) alone.
+We run a retrieval analysis with a different sampler, emcee \citep{emcee}, with a log-uniform prior for the surface pressure, and obtained a similar PDF for the CO$_{2}$-rich atmosphere.